-In table 3 markets are ranked according to the average implicit price (IP) for all sessions.
-The average IP of the $1^{st}$ market is 0.517.
-Actual relative winning frequency of the $1^{st}$ market is 0.660.
-We can not reject the null hypothesis that the two distributions (column 2 and column 3) are the same.
-As a result we can not reject weak statistical efficiency of this betting market with the exception of the $5^{th}$ market for which the implicit price is significantly larger than the actual frequency of winning.
+In Table 3, markets are ranked according to the average implicit price (IP) for all sessions.
+The average IP of the 1^{st} market is 0.517.
+Actual relative winning frequency of the 1^{st} market is 0.660.
+We cannot reject the null-hypothesis, the two distributions (column 2 and column 3) are the same.
+As a result, we cannot reject the weak statistical efficiency of this betting market with the exception of the 5^{th} market for which the implicit price is significantly larger than the actual frequency of winning.
 Hence, the efficiency of the market is not so profound.
-We also observe a favorite long-shot bias in our markets: the market probability for favorites is understated (0.517 with actual winning frequency of 0.660) and the probability for long-shots is overstated (0.046 with actual winning frequency 0.014).
+We also observe a favorite long-shot bias in our markets: the market probability for favorites is understated (0.517 with an actual winning frequency of 0.660) and the probability for long-shots is overstated (0.046 with an actual winning frequency of 0.014).
 However, this result is not statistically significant.

-Result 6: Risk Aversion Does not Effect the Level of Investment.
-Out of 109 participants in our experiments, there were 24 participants for whom the level of risk-aversion could not be measured and they were omitted from further analysis.
-We divide the remaining 88 (35 from the first and 50 from the second round of experiments) participants into two groups - 51 more (15 from the first and 36 from the second round of experiments) and 34 less (20 from the first and 14 from the second round of experiments) risk averse participants.
-The null hypothesis that less and more riskaverse participant spend on average the same amount of money can not be rejected at any level of significance (p-value is 0.9) in favor of the alternative hypothesis that less risk-averse traders spend more money.
-We do not observe any significant difference in risk-aversion distribution (p value in Wilcoxon-Mann-Whitney rank sum test is 0.43).
-If we look at the data from 2008 - risk-aversion measure comes first - separately we find that less risk-averse participants spend on average 20% more than more risk-averse individuals.
-The null hypothesis that less and more risk-averse participant spend on average the same amount of money can by rejected at 10% level of significance (p-value is 0.9) in favor of the alternative hypothesis that less risk-averse traders spend more money.
-We can say that more risk-averse individuals will participate less and hence their private information will have less of an impact on implied prices, with a resulting loss in efficiency.
+Result 6: Risk Aversion Does not Affect the Level of Investment.

+Out of 109 participants in our experiments, there were 24 participants for whom the level of risk-aversion could not be measured, and they were omitted from further analysis.5 We divide the remaining 88 participants (35 from the first and 50 from the second round of experiments) into two groups - 51 more (15 from the first and 36 from the second round of experiments) and 34 less (20 from the first and 14 from the second round of experiments) risk averse participants.
+The null-hypothesis, less and more risk-averse participant spend on average the same amount of money, cannot be rejected at any level of significance (p-value is 0.9) in favor of the alternative hypothesis, less risk-averse traders spend more money.
+We do not observe any significant difference in risk-aversion distribution (the p value in the Wilcoxon-Mann-Whitney rank sum test is 0.43).
+If we look at the data from 2008 separately, where risk-aversion measure comes first, we find that less riskaverse participants spend on average 20% more than more risk-averse individuals.
+The null-hypothesis, less and more risk-averse participant spend on average the same amount of money, can be rejected at the 10% level of significance (p-value is 0.9) in favor of the alternative hypothesis, less risk-averse traders spend more money.
+We can say that more risk-averse individuals will participate less, and hence, their private information will have less of an impact on implied prices, with a resulting loss in efficiency.
 If the risk-aversion measure comes second (2009), participants invest on average the same amount irrespective of their risk aversion.
-We tested for the order effect of the risk aversion assessment instrument and we did not find any differences in the participants' distribution of risk aversion among the first series and the second series of sessions.
+We tested for the order effect of the risk aversion assessment instrument, and we did not find any differences in the participants' distribution of risk aversion among the first series and the second series of sessions.

-&lt;sup>5These individuals made multiple switches between safe and risky lottery.
+5These individuals made multiple switches between the safe and risky lottery.

-5 CONCLUSION
+5 Conclusion